-Today, the Brewers Association (BA) released some very positive figures on craft beer growth.
+Today, the Brewers Association (BA) released some very positive figures on the growth of the craft beer revolution.
 Both volume and sales levels for craft beer have reached record highs, despite overall decline in beer sales and consumption, meaning that the market share has increased rapidly and helped generate new interest and business in the brewing industry overall.

 In 2013, craft brewers reached 7.8 percent volume of the total U.S. beer market, up from 6.5 percent in 2012.
 They also reached a total of 15.6 million barrels (up 18 percent), and saw retail dollar value climb 20 percent to hit a staggering $14.3 billion dollars.